-- There are a lack of exceedances and increasing trends of primary indicators of CCR. - BSFAP water concentrations are lower than those of the corresponding constituent observed in groundwater. - Major ion chemistry does not indicate mixing between BSFAP water and groundwater.
+- A lack of exceedances and increasing trends of primary indicators of CCR. - Constituent concentrations in BSFAP water lower than those of the corresponding constituent observed in groundwater from MW-1603. - Major ion chemistry was not indicative of mixing between BSFAP water and groundwater.

-For the purposes of this ASD investigation, constituents were identified that would serve as a primary indicator for coal ash leachate.
+For the purposes of this ASD addendum investigation, constituents were identified that would serve as a primary indicator for coal ash leachate.
 A primary indicator must meet both of the following criteria:

-- 1. Constituent that typically has a high concentration in leachate, relative to background, such that it is expected to have elevated concentration in the event of a release - 2.
-Constituent that is not reactive and has high mobility in groundwater such that it is expected to be at the leading edge of the plume, meaning that it will have elevated concentrations relative to background across the entire area of the plume
+- 1. Constituent typically has a high concentration in leachate, relative to background, such that it is expected to have elevated concentration in the event of a release. - 2.
+Constituent is unreactive and has high mobility in groundwater, such that it is expected to be at the leading edge of the plume.
+Consequently, the constituent will have elevated concentrations relative to background across the entire area of the plume.

 As boron and sulfate are primary indicators for coal ash leachate (Electric Power Research Institute [EPRI], 2012) and have previously been evaluated, they have been re-evaluated herein as primary indicators for this ASD investigation.
-Other potential indicators that were evaluated in this ASD investigation include: chloride, potassium, sodium, fluoride, molybdenum, and bromide.
+In addition, chloride is used as a primary indicator for this ASD.
+Other potential indicators that were evaluated in this ASD investigation include potassium, sodium, fluoride, molybdenum, and bromide.

-Alternative Source Demonstration Addendum Report for 2019 Monitoring Data Big Sandy Fly Ash Pond Project Background
+Alternative Source Demonstration Addendum Report for the March and June 2020 Monitoring Data Big Sandy Fly Ash Pond Project Background